 Anyone who uses kratom may wonder if it can show up in a drug test.
 Because of the risk of losing a job by failing a test, it makes sense to learn about it.
 The National Institutes of Health recognizes its legality and availability online and in many places in the United States.
 Unfortunately, kratom may appear in some tests but not in others.
 Many people choose kratom because of a sometimes mistaken belief that it does not show up on drug tests.

 Table of Contents

-Drug tests that use the standard 5-panel format do not detect kratom alkaloids.
+Drug tests that use the standard 5-panel drug test format do not detect kratom alkaloids.
 A 10-panel that tests for kratom, however, can find it in urine for a week or more after use.
 Inspection for it in tests that sample blood, saliva and hair may produce positive results too.
 However, most employers prefer the urine test as the fastest and most reliable method of detection.

 Detection can occur for a longer period in urine than in other substances, making it a preference of employers.
 In addition, its simplicity and lack of need for a needle puncture may add to its appeal.
 A urine test may start detecting kratom within about six hours and remain possible for days.

 The amount of kratom consumed may appear in a blood test, making it more precise than a urine test.
 Positive results may show up one day after use, and the detection window may last for several days.

 As the least preferred type of drug test, saliva may or may not produce meaningful results.

 Employers may conduct a hair test that can detect the substance for up to 10 days after use.
 Its attributes make it a useful tool for a longer time than urine allows.

 Comparing the Disadvantages and Advantages of Kratom